bvdaniel/bvdaniel/README.md

 I’m a builder and founder working on projects that challenge norms and create real-world impact through **Web3 innovation** and **decentralized finance**.

 ## What I’m Working On
 - **A0X**: An agentic protocol that aims to create a new workforce open for everyone to build their own agents to be hired.
-[A0x](https://a0x.co)
-- **A0x-Tokenization**: We help bussineses that want to tokenize their projects and be onboarded to the onchain economy.
-[A0x](https://a0x.co)
+Currently building unique and higly specialized agents on crypto x ai [A0x](https://a0x.co)
 - **CLPD**: The first Chilean stablecoin.
-Built on Base L2.
 Designed to bring the chilean economy onchain. [clpd](htpps://clpd.a0x.co)

 ## What I Believe
 - Decentralization is the antidote to outdated systems.